singmann/monet/README.md

 model can be  performed via any user-provided model comparison function, the default uses the generic `anova` function.
 In some sense, `monet` provides a generalization to `afex::mixed`.

+The name `monet` is basically a portmanteau based on the fact that this package provides MOdel comparisons for NEsTed models.

 ## Installation